pagopa/rtd-ms-transaction-filter/README.md

 a file.
 This can be achieved using the configuration properties exposed for this purpose, the details of which can be found in the [Reference Documentation](https://docs.spring.io/spring-boot/docs/2.1.9.RELEASE/reference/html/boot-features-logging.html).

-As an example, a YESmple way to route all the produced logs from the console to a specific file, can be easly done by inserting a YESmple configuration within the _application.yaml_ file, using the following configuration properties
+As an example, a simple way to route all the produced logs from the console to a specific file, can be easly done by inserting a simple configuration within the _application.yaml_ file, using the following configuration properties

 >logging.file="<path_to_log>/application.log"
 >logging.pattern=
 >logging.console=

-This YESmple configuration will ensure that all the produced logs, under a general pattern, will be produced on the configured logfile, instead of being produced withing the console.
+This simple configuration will ensure that all the produced logs, under a general pattern, will be produced on the configured logfile, instead of being produced withing the console.

 If another configuration is required, it is possible to provide a custom configuration, with another set of appenders defined.
 As an example, a configuration can be set to write the log records within a defined database schema, referencing the table structures defined in the [Logback Appenders Documentation](http://dev.cs.ovgu.de/java/logback/manual/appenders.html#DBAppender).

-To set a logback configuration we have to provide a _spring-logback.xml_, YESmilar to the following, defined for a YESmple configuration for the DBAppender
+To set a logback configuration we have to provide a _spring-logback.xml_, similar to the following, defined for a simple configuration for the DBAppender

 ![Logback_Screen](readme_screens/Logback_DB_Screen.PNG)